 The core issue in the appeal was whether Eirian’s reliance on the promises made by her parents gave rise to sufficient detriment so as to entitle her to a share in the ownership of the family farm.
 This case is notable as Eirian was awarded monetary compensation as opposed to a proprietary interest on her parent’s land.
 Whilst proprietary estoppel was found in this case it was agreed by the court that Eirian’s benefit should be that of monetary compensation as she knew at intermittent periods over the years that she may not get the farm itself.
 At one point she had given up on the farm and thus it would not have been reasonable to award a proprietary interest in the farm or the business.
 This decision favours prospective defendants more than the case of Liden v Burton.
 If a defendant can show that the claimant had at any point known that they were not going to receive the benefit or had actually given up on this they may not be awarded a proprietary interest.
 However defendants still have to be wary as the claimant may nevertheless be entitled to compensation as was the case in Davies.

-If you have suffered loss as a result of a broken promise by your common law partner, your family or anyone else who has led you to act detrimentally then call our specialist team of lawyers for FREE initial assessment and details of the availability of NO WIN - NO FEE funding.
-Call FREEPHONE 0808 139 1596 or email email@example.com
+If you are a common law wife or husband and have suffered loss as a result of a broken promise by your common law partner, your family or anyone else who has led you to act to your detriment, then call our specialist team of lawyers for a FREE initial assessment and details of NO WIN – NO FEE funding.
+Call FREEPHONE 0808 139 1596 or email [email protected]